seansfkelley/seansfkelley.github.io/_drafts/code-writing-opinions.md

 Reduce the number of possible paths control can take through a given piece of code (the [cyclomatic complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity)).
 Ideally, this means eliminating branches entirely.

+### Always Match `if` with `else` When Possible

+TODO: `if` blocks represent a choice point and control, either implicitly or explicitly, all code that comes after them.
+Prefer using explicit `else` even when it's not strictly necessary: it both provides a visual cue via indentation that the code in question is controlled by the `if` block and also that it _should_ be controlled by that block (rather than, say, sloppy programming leading to an accidental early-abort).

 ### Controlling Branching Technique 1: Combine (and Eliminate) Cases

 All techniques for eliminating branches boil down to identifying cases which appear distinct, but are not.
 Essentially distinct things cannot be combined, and thus must be handled independently.